-TO UNDERSTANDING MEDICAL INSURANCE PACKAGES eHealth®
+TO UNDERSTANDING PACKAGED MEDICAL INSURANCE eHealth[®]

-STEPS TO UNDERSTANDING MEDICAL INSURANCE PACKAGES If you can't afford or don't qualify for traditional major medical health insurance, you may want to consider medical insurance packages to help protect you from unexpected medical costs.
-Medical insurance packages are a way of conveniently bundling together several different insurance products which may also be purchased separately.
-These products may include short-term health insurance plans, gap insurance plans, medical indemnity insurance plans, dental and vision insurance plans, and more.
-What's Inside Step 1: What What are medical insurance packages?
+STEPS TO UNDERSTANDING PACKAGED MEDICAL INSURANCE If you can't afford or don't qualify for traditional major medical health insurance, you may want to consider packaged medical insurance to help protect you from unexpected medical costs.
+Packaged medical insurance is a way of conveniently bundling together several different insurance products which may also be purchased separately.
+These products may include short-term health insurance plans, gap insurance plans, fixed indemnity medical insurance plans, dental and vision insurance plans, and more.
+What's Inside Step 1: What What is packaged medical insurance?

 4

 Step 2: How

-How do medical insurance packages work?
+How does packaged medical insurance work?

 24

 Step 3: When

-When should I consider medical insurance packages?
+When should I consider packaged medical insurance?

 32

 ehealth.com

 STEP 1

-What are Medical Insurance Packages?
+What is Packaged Medical Insurance?

-Medical insurance packages are a way of conveniently bundling together several different insurance policies that can also be purchased separately.
+Packaged medical insurance is a way of conveniently bundling together several different insurance policies that can also be purchased separately.
 Typically, these packages are prepared by an insurance agent or broker.
 No special discounts on premiums or monthly fees are available when these products are packaged together, but application fees may be reduced in some cases and you may be able to use a single application to enroll in them all.
-Products included in medical insurance packages may include short-term health insurance, gap insurance, medical indemnity insurance, dental insurance, vision insurance, and other products like telemedicine or drug discount cards.
+Products included in packaged medical insurance may include short-term health insurance, gap insurance, indemnity medical insurance, dental insurance, vision insurance, and other products like telemedicine or drug discount cards.